 Social media has had a serious impact on customer service.
-There are both positive and negative sides to this that must be considered when launching a social media campaign.
-Customers who post a complaint on social media that winds up unanswered can have a negative impact on the credibility of a business.
+Both positive and negative sides to this must be considered when launching a social media campaign.
+Customers who post a complaint on social media that winds up unanswered can hurt the credibility of a business.
 The good news is that positive feedback can spread just as quickly.

 Encourages Humanization of Business